jcraane/kmm-navigation/readme.md

 }
 ```

 The above navigator object is implemented as follows.
-The navigator defines a channel to which naivgation events are send to.
+The navigator defines a channel to which navigation events are send to.
+[style.json](../../../../Downloads/ACCEPTANCE-(in-use)(ckzy3z68o002816muigbjriq7)/style.json)
 ```kotlin
 class ScreenNavigator {
     private val eventChannel = Channel<BaseNavigationEvent>()